Sydney Mines: History

+The area of Sydney Mines was originally called Klmuejuapskwe'katik, or 'place of the coal' in Mi'kmawi'simk.

 During the American Revolution, the British used the coal mines of Sydney Mines to supply the British loyalists in Boston and Halifax.
 American and French ships made great efforts to interrupt this vital supply line.
-On November 1, 1776, John Paul Jones - the father of the American Navy - set sail in command of Alfred to free hundreds of American prisoners working in the area's coal mines.
+On November 1, 1776, John Paul Jones – the father of the American Navy – set sail in command of Alfred to free hundreds of American prisoners working in the area's coal mines.
 Although winter conditions prevented the freeing of the prisoners, the mission did result in the capture of Mellish, a vessel carrying a vital supply of winter clothing intended for John Burgoyne's troops in Canada.

 Major Timothy Hierlihy and his regiment on board HMS Hope worked in and protected from privateer attacks on the coal mines at Sydney Cape Breton.
 Sydney Cape Breton provided a vital supply of coal for Halifax throughout the war.
 The British began developing the mining site at Sydney Mines in 1777.
 On 14 May 1778, Major Hierlihy arrived at Cape Breton.
-While there, Hierlihy reported that he “beat off many piratical attacks, killed some and took other prisoners.”
+While there, Hierlihy reported that he "beat off many piratical attacks, killed some and took other prisoners."

 A few years into the war there was also a naval engagement between French ships and a British convoy off Sydney, Nova Scotia, near Spanish River (1781), Cape Breton.
 Six French sailors were killed and 17 British, with many more wounded.

 Sydney Mines lies immediately northeast of North Sydney and faces Sydney across Sydney Harbour.
 Sydney Mines was once a major coal-producing community.
 Mining began locally in 1766, and in 1830 systematic operations were undertaken.
 One of the area mines extended about 5 miles (8 km) out under the sea.
 The last mine was closed in 1975.

-Sydney Mines is on the northern side of Sydney Harbor, near the mouth.
+Sydney Mines is on the northern side of Sydney Harbour, near the mouth.
 It was earlier known as the Mines due to the coal mines abundant nearby.
 Although mining has been carried on since 1724, the first shaft for the General Mining Association in Sydney Mines was sunk in 1830.
 Manufacturing enterprises included corrugated steel culverts and the British Canadian Co-operative Society Limited, operating a dairy and a bakery.

 Sydney Mines was the filming location for the 1981 horror movie My Bloody Valentine.